-It was his hope that enough might fall to discourage the approach of others.
+He had little doubt Kurii would attack him, as they did not know his weapon, and its power. foes, rather as the shark, stepped forth from the It was his hope that enough might fall to discourage the approach of others.
 If all advanced, clearly some would reach him.

-Kurii, he trusted, are rational animals and would seldom choose certain death.
+Kurii, he trusted, are rational animals and would And some would be swifter than others.

+seldom choose certain death.

 The first thing he did was wave to his left and right, backward, as though encouraging cohorts, who might be numerous, to remain concealed.
 He did not doubt that his foes did not take him to be alone, for he had taken pains to construct that deception.
 But, too, they might not think him muchly accompanied.
 Kurii moved away from the wall.

 Several looked about, uneasily, crouching down, turning their heads about, ears lifted.

-Then one of them lifted his arm and pointed to Cabot, and began to hurry toward him, and others followed him.

-As Cabot had supposed, some were swifter than others.
+Then one of them lifted his arm and pointed to Cabot, and began to hurry toward him, and others capot, and began to nurry toward nim, and others followed him.
+As Cabot had supposed, some were swifter than others As Cabot had supposed, some were swifter than others.
 As they approached him frontally, and separately, it was not difficult to pick targets.
 He doubted he would ever have such an opportunity again.
 Some would survive, and all who did would then know the bow.
 In the world of Agamemnon the great bow of the Gorean peasant would have been learned.
 Four fell, before the others, suddenly, stopped, none willing to continue this ill-fated journey.
 Fan out, thought Cabot, fan out, and approach, spread out.
 Some will reach me, and they can outrun me.
 Doubtless the wisdom of this had occurred simultaneously to one or more of the Kurii.
 One seemed to be exhorting his fellows to such an endeavor.

-Cabot admired him.

-And slew him.

-He put another arrow to the string.

-Then, suddenly, and Cabot had not seen it, another of the Kurii spun about and rolled in the dust, scratching at it, an arrow through its neck.
+Cabot admired him And slew him He put another arrow to the string.
+Then, suddenly, and Cabot had not seen it, another of the Kurii spun about and rolled in the dust. scratching at it, an arrow through its neck.
 Cabot lowered his weapon.
 Another Kur fell.
 Nicely done, thought Cabot.
 And you hung Lita's garland nicely on the tree as well.
 You have been practicing, clearly.

-At this point those Kurii who had remained in the field broke and ran, two more felled before they had cover, one by Cabot and another by his unseen cohort.
+At this point those Kurii who had remained in the field broke and ran, two more felled before they had cohort.